 The research in our group uses genetics to dissect the molecular changes associated with aging and identify genes influencing how we age.
 The general strategy is to use Drosophila as a model system in which to identify and isolate genes homologous to humans, using the fly for experimental analysis of their basic functions.
 The laboratory is the sole in Canada entirely dedicated to understand how and why we age using a model organism whose genes can easily be manipulated.
 Understanding aging is the only hope to develop interventions to prevent the impairments (such as locomotion or mental impairments) and diseases (such as cancer or Alzheimer's disease) associated with aging.

-John Smol OC.
-FRSC.
-FRS
+John Smol OC, OOnt, FRSC, FRS

 Office